Somewhere in your past,

 Learning to trust is just for children in school.

 - In Jasper In Deadland, Beatrix Portinari claims that love "isn't worth it".
 Jasper's memory-restoring powers reveal that she thinks this because her love for Dante Alighieri was apparently unrequited.

 Zevran: I grew up amongst those who sold the illusion of love, and then I was trained to make my heart cold in favor of the kill.
 Everything I've been taught says what I feel is wrong.

-In the episode "Crushed", the normally snarky and brooding Mandy falls head over heels for a boy Billy befriended named Piff.
+- The Grim Adventures of Billy & Mandy: In the episode "Crushed", the normally snarky and brooding Mandy falls head over heels for a boy Billy befriended named Piff.
 Angry at her humiliation and fearful that such previously unknown feelings would reduce her into a simpering fool like Irwin, she demands that Grim cut out her heart so she would no longer experience love again.
 Initially delighted at the idea, Grim goes for a different method after Mandy explains her dilemma to him.
 Using makeup and cosmetics, Mandy's new appearance immediately catches Piff's attention, who falls head over heels for her, and pathetically asks her to the Spring Dance (just as Irwin had done earlier) only to be rejected and punched in the face.
-Considering where they live, Mandy had good reason for thinking love was for the weak-minded.
+Considering where they live, Mandy has good reason for thinking love was for the weak-minded.

 - Harley Quinn (2019): Harley has developed a rather cynical view on true love due to her abusive relationship with the Joker.
 She initially can't believe Mister Freeze's devotion to his terminally ill wife is genuine, writing him off as yet another controlling man who ruined his woman's life.
 Only after Mister Freeze's sacrifice for his wife does Harley understand what she had with Joker wasn't true love and that an actually loving relationship might be nice.